Posted on 3 Comments

 September 9

-In the wake of the Buckeye football team’s victory over Texas, massive “rioting” breaks out all over campus, to the tune of a reputed 41 known fires the authorities document.
+In the wake of the Buckeye football team’s victory over Texas, massive “rioting” breaks out all over campus, to the tune of a reputed 40+ known fires the authorities document.
 A couple of things that are strange about this latest outbreak, though, are that they won the contest – by a relative blowout, at 24-7 – but also that this wasn’t even a home game.
+Four cars were set ablaze, 17 fine folks arrested.
+At least two of which were apparently OSU students, as they were suspended for their roles in these incidents.
+City Councilwoman Maryellen O’Shaughnessy has referred to the nightlong mayhem as “an embarrassment to Columbus,” and I agree.
+Though well aware that a certain brand of collegiate wiseass would consider her comments hilarious, and inspiration for fueling further antics along these lines.
+So they’ve really got their hands full with this situation.

 September 10